 Due to weather station sensor saturation in the service territory, additional weather stations will not be built in 2024 or 2025, see Section 4.2 Discontinuance of a Program.
 A new initiative, Weather Station Maintenance and Calibration (WMP.1430) has been created to maintain the weather stations.
-See Section 4.1.1 (New Programs) and Section 5.18 (ACI SDGE-23-18) for additional information (see the 2023-2025 Wildfire Mitigation Plan, Section 8.3.2.1.1 for details on the Weather Station Network and NDVI Cameras).
+See Section 4.1.1 (New Programs) and Section 5.17 (ACI SDGE-23-18) for additional information.